NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gozreh - Major Curse.md

-**Major Curse** Those who displease Gozreh are shunned by nature itself.
+Those who displease Gozreh are shunned by nature itself.

 All animals and nonsapient plant creatures are hostile to you, and any animal companion or familiar abandons you.